Liberal Democrat Manifesto: Grammar schools

 A greater proportion of grammar schools are rated “outstanding” or “good” by Ofsted than the proportion of all UK state schools rated in these top two categories.

-Poor children that get into grammar schools seem to do well
+Poor children at grammar schools seem to do well

 Is the attainment gap in grammar schools "virtually zero"?

 Grammar schools benefit some pupils but the majority do worse

 Evidence suggests pupils who get into grammar schools perform better than they would under comprehensive education, and pupils who don’t perform worse.

 The government’s proposals could change what we know about selection

 At this week's Prime Minister's Questions, Theresa May faces questions on how the government's new grammar schools plan will work.